I beg to move,

 In conclusion, I want to make it absolutely clear that the targeting of abusive, intimidating or harassing behaviours at any individual—whether an MP, a candidate, a member of their staff or family, or a member of the public—is utterly unacceptable.
 There is simply no place in our democracy for these behaviours.

 I have listened with keen interest to all that the Minister has said, and I cannot disagree with it, but I do want to make the point that a lot of female MPs on both sides of the House have been treated abominably in hundreds of thousands of texts and on that Facebook thing—I do not do it myself, but the Minister knows what I mean.
-It is just not acceptable to say that an MP can get thousands of these texts—be it from political opponents or, God help us, political friends.
+It is just not acceptable to say that an MP can get thousands of these texts—whether from political opponents or, God help us, political friends.
 We need to take stronger action.
-We cannot have MPs feeling threatened when they have children and families—we heard from my hon.
+We cannot have MPs feeling threatened when they have children and families.
+We heard from my hon.
 Friend the Member for Beckenham (Bob Stewart), the former colonel, about what happened in his son’s school.
 This is just the tip of the iceberg.
 Action has to be required in law; it cannot be voluntary.
 Does the Minister not agree?

 I absolutely agree.
 We take this issue very seriously, and that is why the independent review was set up.
 I am sure Members on both sides of the House will contribute evidence to it.
 The Select Committees have also done some good work on this issue, and they have submitted reviews.
 I hope that no Members of Parliament feel intimidated or pressured not to come forward.
 It is essential that they share their personal experiences, which are often harrowing, as we have already heard, and, sadly, as I am sure we will hear further in the debate.